beedessy/Adobe-Illustrator-projects/README.md

 # Adobe-Illustrator-projects
-This repository contains my Adobe illustrator projects.
+This repository contains some of my Adobe illustrator projects.

 Kawaii Characters